GeoMAE: Masking Representation Learning for Spatio-Temporal Graph Forecasting with Missing Values: Introduction

+However, the prevalence of missing values in spatio-temporal data, attributable to sensor failures, network interruptions, human errors, and other issues during data acquisition, transmission, and storage, significantly complicates the representation learning process.
+These missing values profoundly impact the complex temporal and spatial dependencies inherent in spatio-temporal data, thereby impeding the ability to discern underlying patterns.
+Moreover, imputation of missing values, while often necessary for deep learning models, incurs additional computational costs and may introduce biases that adversely affect the models' generalization capabilities.
+Consequently, effectively addressing missing values and learning representations from incomplete spatio-temporal data has become a critical research direction in this domain.

-Currently, representation learning for incomplete data can be divided into two main strategies.
-We first consider missing value imputation as a separate task, imputing the missing data by using independent methods or models as accurately as possible, then applying a separate representation learning model for downstream tasks such as prediction or classification.
-It is flexible and allows for the selection of the most suitable imputation technique based on the data characteristics and the missing pattern.
-However, it requires fitting both the imputation and downstream task models, increasing computational complexity.
-Furthermore, errors introduced by the imputation model can propagate to the downstream task, leading to a potential loss of accuracy.
-It might be an effective method to model downstream tasks directly with missing values, which simplifies the processing pipeline and reduces the impact of imputation errors on the final task, potentially improving the accuracy.
+Current representation learning approaches for incomplete data can be broadly categorized into two principal paradigms.
+The first approach treats missing value imputation as a distinct task, employing independent methods or models to accurately impute missing values before applying dedicated representation learning models for downstream tasks such as prediction or classification.
+Traditional machine learning methods, including linear regression, K-Nearest Neighbors, random forests, clustering, and principal component analysis \cite{Haworth2012,Stekhoven2012,Ku2016clustering,Henrickson2015loopimputation}, alongside advanced deep learning techniques such as Variational Autoencoders (VAE) \cite{Fortuin2020GP-VAE,Nazabal2020VAE-Impuataion}, Generative Adversarial Networks (GAN) \cite{Yoon2018GAIN,Li2019MisGAN}, and Denoising Diffusion Probabilistic Models (DDPM) \cite{Tashiro2021CSDI}, have been deployed for data imputation.
+This paradigm offers flexibility in selecting appropriate imputation techniques based on data characteristics and missing patterns.
+However, it necessitates training both imputation and downstream task models, increasing computational complexity, while errors from the imputation model may propagate to downstream tasks, potentially degrading performance.

+The alternative paradigm involves directly modeling incomplete data for downstream tasks, streamlining the processing pipeline and mitigating the impact of imputation errors.
+For instance, decision tree-based models typically treat missing values as special categories requiring no additional handling.
+Models based on Neural Ordinary Differential Equations (Neural ODEs) view irregularly spaced observations as multiple measurements of a continuous process, attempting to fit the data using Neural ODEs \cite{Chen2018NeuralODE,habiba2020neurodesinfomissing,Chang2023TN-ODE}.
+Nevertheless, significant temporal irregularities in spatio-temporal data collection can adversely affect Neural ODEs, and their substantial computational demands challenge application to large-scale datasets.
+The TriD-MAE model employs multi-period Temporal Convolutional Networks (TCNs) to capture temporal correlations in incomplete data, coupled with a masked autoencoding auxiliary task to enhance representation robustness for multivariate time series prediction \cite{Zhang2023TriD-MAE}.
+The GinAR model introduces an imputation-aware attention mechanism to learn spatio-temporal dependencies from incomplete data for subsequent forecasting tasks \cite{Yu2024GinAR}.